Homebrew/homebrew-cask/doc/cask_token_reference.md

  * mnemonic

 Details of software names and brands will inevitably be lost in the conversion to a minimal token.
-To capture the vendor's full name for a distribution, use the [`name`](CASK_LANGUAGE_REFERENCE.md#name-stanza-details) within a Cask.
+To capture the vendor’s full name for a distribution, use the [`name`](CASK_LANGUAGE_REFERENCE.md#name-stanza-details) within a Cask.
 `name` accepts an unrestricted UTF-8 string.

-## Finding the Simplified Name of the Vendor's Distribution
+## Finding the Simplified Name of the Vendor’s Distribution

 ### Simplified Names of Apps